antimatter337/book-updates/README.md

 # book-updates
-python scripts that grab book progression from authors websites
+python scripts that grabs book progression from authors websites